 The Gospel Period

 All very well I thought, but it still didn’t explain why we had four Gospels, each proclaiming that Jesus was crucified in Jerusalem, and then resurrected on the third day.
-Was I on the point of suggesting that these claims were false?
-As far as I could see, all earlier attempts to discredit these Gospels had been dismissed as ludicrous.
-However, whilst in the earlier stages of “discovering” the Gospels, I had often thought it strange, that these Gospels only appeared after all the main players [Peter, Paul, and James etc] were dead.
+Was I on the point of suggesting that these Gospel claims were false?
+As far as I could see, all earlier attempts to discredit these Gospels had been analysed and then dismissed as ludicrous.
+However, whilst in the earlier stages of discovering the Gospels, I had often thought it strange, that these Gospels only appeared after all the main players [Peter, Paul, and James etc] were dead.
 Why hadn’t someone put pen to paper whilst the potential eye witnesses were still around?
 It wasn’t as if there was nobody around to write things down, because we have plenty of Jewish and Roman records of that period.
 So why wait over 30 years, until everyone concerned was dead, before writing the Gospels?

 After thinking about this question for a few weeks, the penny suddenly dropped.
 The reason nothing was recorded earlier, was because there was nothing to record.
 Alright, a radical Jewish trouble-maker called Jesus was crucified in Jerusalem c 30 AD, but that was hardly newsworthy enough to record for posterity, although Josephus did make a passing reference to the crucifixion of a character called Jesus in his Antiquities of the Jews, written at the end of the first century.